Funny Face explains why he chose to go to the beach right after getting bail

 Less than a day after getting bail, Funny Face has taken to social media to share his side of the story.

-According to the comedian, some of his decisions, which caused him to risk his strides and reputation over two decades, are unfathomable.
+According to Funny Face some of his decisions, which caused him to risk his strides and reputation over two decades, are unfathomable.

 That notwithstanding, the comedian emphatically accepted that he was to blame for his current woes and would take responsibility for his actions.

-In his recent interview, he wanted to end it at the accident scene when he saw the extent of the damage he had caused.
+In the interview, he said he wanted to end it at the accident scene when he saw the extent of the damage he had caused.

 He became teary when he talked about the moment he met a relative of the injured victims from the accident he caused.